geoadmin/mf-geoadmin3/JSONSTYLES.md

 * fill: same options as defined in [ol.style.Fill](http://openlayers.org/en/latest/apidoc/ol.style.Fill.html).
 * label->text: same options as defined in [ol.style.Text](http://openlayers.org/en/latest/apidoc/ol.style.Text.html)

+For `point` geomType it is possible to define a dynamic `rotation` property.
+The rotation in the feature properites must be defined in radians clockwise with it's origin at the azimut.

 For `label` 2 options are available.

 * `property` displays a property value found in a GeoJSON feature properties.